wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 **[A.1.q4.2]**
 A task requires 50 MB of input data to be loaded from disk before computation and writes 50 MB of data to disk once computation has been completed.
-The computation performs 500 GFlop.
+The computation performs 500 Gflop.
 Instances of this task are executed continuously in sequence throughout the day, in a way that *overlaps IO and computation*.
 The computer on which this is done has a disk with R/W bandwidth 200 MB/sec and a CPU with compute speed 1.5